 Kaliningrad Special Defence District (KOR)

-The Baltic Military District (MD) was abolished and replaced by the Kaliningrad Special Defence District (KOR) was formed.
+The Baltic Military District (MD) was abolished and replaced by the Kaliningrad Special Defence District (KOR).
 In December 1997 KOR was abolished as well and the remainder of its land forces were subordinated to the Commander of the Baltic Sea Fleet, including those of the 11th Independent Army.

 Kaliningrad is Russian territory, but has no land routes connecting it to the rest of Russia.
 Short-term agreements have allowed Russia to transit Belarus and Lithuania to Kaliningrad; and Russia will need to have such agreements in the future.
 However, since much of the Russian material crossing this route is military, Lithuania had raised objections to a treaty extension.
 Lithuania had also attempted to tie further agreements to its efforts to enter NATO -- an explosive issue in itself for Moscow.
 The ultra-nationalistic nature of politics in Kaliningrad made an already strained situation regarding future transit rights even worse.